leoloso/graphql-by-pop.com/guides/localized-newsletter.md

 # Sending a Localized Newsletter, User by User

-This tutorial will make use of the [PQL](../docs/extended/pql) to satisfy an extensive functionality in a single query.
+This guide will make use of the [PQL](../docs/extended/pql) to satisfy an extensive functionality in a single query.

 Let's create an automated email-sending service to distribute blog posts.
 All the data comes from 3 separate sources: